If you’re looking for ways to save money on a cruise and cruise more often, you’re in the right place

 I’ve heard in some cases of cruise lines occasionally giving an additional on board credit as a good will gesture.
 It’s always worth checking and asking.

-This might be surprising, but it’s one of the cruise cabin mistakes many people make when booking a cruise.
+This might be surprising, but it’s one of the cruise cabin mistakes many people make, and regret, when booking a cruise.

 15. Refundable vs non-refundable deposits